krakend/krakend-documentation/endpoints/parameter-forwarding.md

 Read the [`/__debug/` endpoint](/docs/endpoints/debug-endpoint/) to understand how to test query string parameters.

 ## Headers forwarding
-KrakenD **does not send client headers to the backend**, unless they are under the `input_headers` list.
+KrakenD **does not send client headers to the backend**unless they are under the `input_headers` list.
 The list of headers sent by the client that you want to let pass to the backend must be written as an entry of the `input_headers` array (or there is an `"*"` entry).

 **A client request from a browser or a mobile client contains a lot of headers**, including cookies.
 Typical examples of the variety of headers that clients send are `Host`, `Connection`, `Content-Type`,`Accept`, `Cache-Control`, `Cookie`... and a long, long, etcetera.
 Remember that unless explicitly defined, KrakenD won't let them pass.
 This security policy will save you from a lot of trouble.

 ### Default headers sent from KrakenD to Backends
-KrakenD will act as an independent client connecting to your backends and will send this headers with its own values:
+KrakenD will act as an independent client connecting to your backends and will send these headers with its own values:

 - `Accept-Encoding`
 - `Host`